AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

     :align: center
     :alt: internal figure

-    Taking a data set obtained by filling the accumulator, finding the unknown term :math:`\frac{4\sqrt{KM_{gas} RT} }{\pi D^{2} }` by linear regression and then plotting the resulting model next to the data we obtain this graph.
+    The model describing the filling of the accumulator fits the data very well.

 The final step is to calculate the fraction of time that the valve must be open in order to obtain a desired flow rate into the accumulator.
-Take the target air flow rate $\dot{n}_{t\arg et} $ and divide by the molar flow rate given by equation \eqref{ZEqnNum773701} to get the fraction of time the valve must be open to get the desired average flow rate.
+Take the target air flow rate :math:`\dot{n}_{target}` and divide by the molar flow rate given by equation \eqref{ZEqnNum773701} to get the fraction of time the valve must be open to get the desired average flow rate.

 .. math::